Peter-012/Hotdogs-Magic-VR/README.md

 the enemy position based on the current time of the game.

 #### DuelingScene/AILogic/EnemyStateShoot.cs
-The script makes the enemy shoot a projectile at the player by standing still to charge up, and instantiating a projectile object before releasing it in the player's direction.
-The time between shots is controlled using a variable which decides whether the enemy should return to the idle state or stay in the shooting state.
+The script makes the enemy shoot a projectile at the player by standing still to charge up and instantiate a projectile object before releasing it in the player's direction.
+The time between shots is controlled using a variable that decides whether the enemy should return to the idle state or stay in the shooting state.

 #### DuelingScene/Damage/IDamage.cs
-This interface is used to collect the projectile types in the game under a common superclass.
+This interface would collect the projectile types in the game under a common superclass.
 The interface provides an abstract method for the projectiles which is called when a projectile hits another game object which does not ignore collisions.

 #### DuelingScene/Damage/PlayerObject.cs